OUR FOUNDER / TERI TROTTER

-I was diagnosed with breast cancer on February 6, 2009.
-I was 37 with 2 children, ages 11 and 9.
-My treatment plan included a double mastectomy and 4 rounds of chemo.
-I decided to cut off my long hair before it started falling out and shaved my head the day it did.
-I was never comfortable in proper wigs.
-I felt that it looked like I was trying to be “normal.”
-In April of that year, my sister-in-law planned a girls’ night out for her birthday and she wore a bright pink wig.
+Teri was first diagnosed with breast cancer on February 6, 2009.
+She was 37 years old with two children, ages 11 and 9.
+Her treatment plan included a double mastectomy and four rounds of chemo.
+She decided to cut off her long hair before it started falling out and shaved her head the day it did, but was never comfortable in proper wigs.
+She felt that it looked like she was trying to be “normal.”
+In April of that year, her sister-in-law planned a girls’ night out for her birthday and she wore a bright pink wig.

 THE PINK WIG STANDS FOR POWER – THE POWER TO LIVE YOUR LIFE AND NOT LET CANCER RULE.

 Her cancer journey continued for nine more years, with her fighting spirit constantly an inspiration for others.
 While Teri's own fight with cancer ended in June 2018, we know that her infectious spirit and passion for those in the midst of their own struggle lives on.
 We are committed to fulfilling Teri's vision for the Pink Wig Project now more than ever.
 Please consider donating so others fighting this disease can not let cancer rule, but instead feel joy as they LIVE THEIR LIFE!